Italy: Puglia, Alberobello & Lecce

 Included Meals: Breakfast

-After an included breakfast this morning, if traveling by public transportation, allow yourself a minimum of four hours’ transportation time prior to your flight from Brindisi airport; for details, refer to your VBT Handbook.
+After an included breakfast this morning, if traveling by public transportation, allow yourself a minimum of four hours’ transportation time prior to your flight from Brindisi airport; for details, refer to your VBT Vacation Preparation Handbook.
 This timeframe includes approximately 1.5 hours of travel and around two hours of recommended pre-flight check-in time.

 Included Meals: Breakfast